gothchico/data-forge/README.md

-# Data Forge
+# data forge

-Data Forge is a data platform that helps manage and analyze different types of data, such as intraday trading data and news sentiment data.
-It includes features like a data lake, a data catalog, a data workbench, and quantitative data models, allowing you to easily store, retrieve, and transform data.
+data platform

-## Setup
+## setup

-To get started, clone this repo and set up your environment:
+to get started, clone this repo and set up your environment:

-1. **Clone the Repository**
+1. **clone the repository**

    ```bash
    git clone <repository-url>
    cd data-forge
    ```

-2. **Set Up the Conda Environment**
+2. **set up the conda environment**

-   Install the required dependencies:
+   install the required dependencies:

    ```bash
    pip install -r requirements.txt
    ```

-3. **Add the Root Directory to Python Path**
+3. **add the root directory to python path**

-   Ensure all imports work correctly by adding the project root to your `PYTHONPATH`:
+   ensure all imports work correctly by adding the project root to your `pythonpath`:

-   - **Using Setup Script**
+   - **using setup script**
-     Make the setup script executable and run it:
+     make the setup script executable and run it:

      ```bash
      chmod +x ./setup.sh
      ./setup.sh
      ```

-   - **Setting PYTHONPATH Manually**
+   - **setting pythonpath manually**
-     Alternatively, set `PYTHONPATH` manually:
+     alternatively, set `pythonpath` manually:
      ```bash
-     export PYTHONPATH="/path/to/data-forge"
+     export pythonpath="/path/to/data-forge"
      ```

-## Usage
+## usage

-### Running Simulations
+### running simulations

-To try out a simulation of the platform, run:
+to try out a simulation of the platform, run:

 ```bash
 python test/integration-test/simulation.py
 ```

-This will generate some sample data, store it in the data lake, add it to the catalog, and run a few transformations and analyses using the main components.
+this will generate some sample data, store it in the data lake, add it to the catalog, and run a few transformations and analyses using the main components.

-### Running Unit Tests
+### running unit tests

-You can run the unit tests to check that everything’s working as expected:
+you can run the unit tests to check that everything’s working as expected:

 ```bash
 python -m unittest discover -s test/unit-test
 ```

-For more detailed output for each test, use:
+for more detailed output for each test, use:

 ```bash
 python -m unittest discover -s test/unit-test -v